Asaduzzaman Noor

-Early life
+Early life and education

 Noor was born in Jalpaiguri in West Bengal (now in India) on 31 October 1946 to Abu Nazem Mohammad Ali and Amina.
 His family migrated to Nilphamari District in East Bengal (now in Bangladesh) in 1948.
 Both of his parents worked as school teachers.
-He studied in Nilphamari College, Carmichael College and the University of Dhaka.
+He studied at Nilphamari College, Carmichael College and the University of Dhaka.

 Career

 Acting

 Noor's acting career began with the theatre.
 In 1973, he joined the theatre group "Nagorik".
 He was a receptionist of the paper "Chitraly" at that time and went to take the interview of the prominent actors that time.
 There he met Aly Zaker, an actor of Nagorik, who asked him to visit the rehearsal of his new team.
 Later he joined that group.
 At first, he used to work behind the stage as a prompter.
-At one point the rehearsal of the drama "Toilo Shonkot" which was written by Rashid Haider was going on, when with only two days remaining until performance day, the leading actor of that drama Abul Hayat got injured.
+At one point the rehearsal of the drama Toilo Shonkot, which was written by Rashid Haider, was going on when, with only two days remaining until performance day, the leading actor of that drama, Abul Hayat, got injured.
 As Noor had learned all the lines in his role as a prompter, Zaker asked Noor to take the part.
-Following a bit of persuasion from the other cast Noor performed the role and thus began his career as an actor.
-Noor's first television drama "Rang-er Phanush" was directed by Abdullah al Mamun in 1974.
+Following a bit of persuasion from the other cast, Noor performed the role, and thus began his career as an actor.
+Noor's first television drama, Rang-er Phanush, was directed by Abdullah al Mamun in 1974.

 Noor got his break-through in acting during his early days as a Bangladesh Television dramatic artist and has since starred in many television shows and films.

 In 2018, Noor returned to the stage with his long-term acting partner, Zaker, in a Bengali adaptation of Bertolt Brecht's play, The Life of Galileo, about the 17th-century polymath Galileo Galilei.
-The role of Galileo was played by Zaker with Noor playing a number of supporting roles.
+The role of Galileo was played by Zaker, with Noor playing a number of supporting roles.
 The play ran for a limited number of performances in Dhaka's Bailey Road.